clearblueskymind/Keto-Friendly-/Recipes/😋Sautéed-Chicken-Livers.md

 Optional: garlic, thyme, paprika
 ---
 ## Instructions:
-Trim and pat dry chicken livers.
+- Trim and pat dry chicken livers.

-Slice onion and sauté in oil until soft and golden (4–6 minutes).
+-Slice onion and sauté in oil until soft and golden (4–6 minutes).

-Add chicken livers and cook until browned and fully cooked (~7–10 minutes).
+- Add chicken livers and cook until browned and fully cooked (~7–10 minutes).

-In the last 1–2 minutes of cooking, stir in flaxseed, chia seeds, acacia fiber, and nutritional yeast.
+- In the last 1–2 minutes of cooking, stir in flaxseed, chia seeds, acacia fiber, and nutritional yeast.

-Mix thoroughly and season to taste.
+- Mix thoroughly and season to taste.

-Serve warm.
+- Serve warm.
 ---
 ## 📊 Updated Nutrition Estimate (Whole Recipe):
 Nutrient